thotaravishankar/CyberIntern-Task8/README.md

 # CyberIntern-Task8

-#  Task 8 - VPN Setup and Privacy (Cyber Security Internship)
+#  Task 8 - VPN Setup and Privacy

 ##  Objective
 The objective of this task is to gain **hands-on experience with Virtual Private Networks (VPNs)**, understand how they work, and evaluate their effectiveness in securing communication and protecting privacy.